 Or ladies, maybe a great guy approached you at a club.
 He opened with a great joke, and the hours you spent with him seemed like minutes, as you devoured his charm.
 His “good morning” the next day sealed the deal.
 You texted him for a few days and then he asked you to meet for drinks and a walk through the downtown park, filled with blossoming cherry trees.
 You tried not to get too excited, but your weekly date with him was becoming the highlight of your week.
 But one day your best friend called you out of the blue, announcing that she matched with him on Tinder.
 When you asked him about that, he calmly explained that he dates around and likes to talk to a lot of different girls.

-The modern digital age gives a lot of people dating options.
+The modern digital age gives a lot of people dating options, more options than throughout any time in history.
 And, it’s really easy for this to create monsters who live off of the attention and extreme variety.
 It causes some people to view the people in their lives not as part of real and meaningful relationships, but as a part of an ego-stroking collection, often one that is regularly publicly displayed for all to see for attention.

 I call this attention collecting “scrapbooking.”
 People scrapbook in many ways.